billwaddyjr/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 Include Text Alternatives for Non-Text Content
 =================================================

-For any non-text content, provide text alternatives so that it can be changed into other forms that people need, such as large print, braille, speech, symbols, or simpler language.
-For more information, see :ref:`Best Practices for Describing Images`.
+For any non-text content, provide text alternatives so that thew content can be changed into other forms that people need, such as large print, braille, speech, symbols, or simpler language.

-Techniques include making sure that all images have useful alternative text that screen readers and other assistive technologies can read.
 For non-text tests or exercises that would be invalid if presented in text, provide text alternatives that at least provide descriptions of the non-text content.
+Make sure that all images have useful alternative text that screen readers and other assistive technologies can read.
+For more information, see :ref:`Best Practices for Describing Images`.

 =================================================
 Provide Alternatives for Time-Based Media